aaronbrezel/mcp-census/README.md

 # mcp-census
-Proof of concept for an MCP Server delivering Census Bureau data for AI Agent interoperability
+Proof of concept for an MCP Server delivering Census Bureau 2020 decennial data for AI Agent interoperability

 ##  API Key